John Phillips FRS (1800-1874)

-Although a devout Christian, Phillips engaged in a scientific debate on the age of the earth with Charles Darwin in 1860.
-Darwin had estimated 300 million years, and Phillips argued successfully that geological evidence demonstrated a much greater age of 1000 million years.
-Both estimates were almost unimaginable at the time compared with the view accepted by the Church of about 6,000 years, but were actually much more conservative than the present day estimate of 4,600 million years.
-In the same year, Phillips published his book Life on Earth: its Origin and Succession.
+Although a devout Christian, Phillips engaged in a scientific debate with Charles Darwin on the age of the earth.
+In 1860 Phillips argued that geological evidence demonstrated this was much greater than 100 million years, compared with the religious teaching of about 6000 years.
+In the same year, he published his book Life on Earth: its Origin and Succession

 Connections with York & Yorkshire

 From about 1819, Phillips helped Smith with surveying commissions in Yorkshire; with the 1820 update of Smiths famous 1815 geological map; and with the County Map of Yorkshire published in 1821.

 In 1824, he helped with Smiths series of lectures to the Yorkshire Philosophical Society, and made an immediate impact.
 He was paid £20 to arrange the YPS fossil and geological collections, and was made an Honorary Member of what was then still an exclusive Society.